petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/search-administration.md

 In Index Actions, re-index at one of these levels:

-   * All indexable assets
-   * An individual indexable assets
-   * All spell check dictionaries
+**Global:** re-index all indexes and types, or all spell check dictionaries.
+**Individual Indexable Types:** re-index an indexable type individually.

-Beginning in Liferay 7.4, Server Administrators can also limit the scope of the re-index actions to specific [Virtual Instances](../../system-administration/configuring-liferay/virtual-instances/understanding-virtual-instances.md).
+Beginning in Liferay 7.4, Server Administrators can limit the scope of the re-index actions to specific [Virtual Instances](../../system-administration/configuring-liferay/virtual-instances/understanding-virtual-instances.md).
 To choose which instances the index actions apply to,

 1. Open Global Menu &rarr; Control Panel &rarr; Search and click the Index Actions tab.
 1. Use the Execution Scope tab to choose the instances to re-index.